1972 Argentine Grand Prix

 Carlos Pace shot from fifth on the grid to lead at the start, only to be shovelled off the circuit a few laps later by James Hunt.
 Hunt continued to lead until being forced to pit for new tyres at half distance, handing the lead - and the win - to the Ferrari of Carlos Reutemann.
 Hunt recovered to second, only to be met with criticism from Pace for his overly forceful way of taking the lead.
 Hunt then blamed the organisers for cleaning all the rubber off of the circuit ahead of the race, making the track surface too slippery.

 Alain Prost took a remarkable victory, winning easily despite suffering a mid-race puncture.
 Carlos Reutemann finished second for Williams - the last podium of his career - ahead of René Arnoux in third and Niki Lauda fourth, his first race back in the sport after two years.

 The big story of the weekend happened a couple of days earlier, however.
-On the Thursday before the race, all the drivers went on strike over a proposed ruling that would not only prevent them from negotiating contracts during a season, but also prevent them from criticising the governing body.
+On the Thursday before the race, all the drivers went on strike over a proposed ruling that would not only prevent them from negotiating their own contracts, but also prevent them from criticising the governing body.